peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ## Motivation

-Type checker tools uses a technique called type narrowing to determine the type information In the this example, the `if` statement and `is None` are used to automatically narrow down the type
+Type checker tools use a technique called type narrowing to determine the type of information.
+In this example, the `if` statement and `is None` are used to automatically narrow down the type.

 ```py
   def func(val: Optional[str]):